sflavelle/writing/JevilxReader Stories/Parts/2 - A Human in Monster Clothing/Chapters/4 - Not/chat.md

 She sighed, conflicted.
 "She preferred to use her words more than action, defence and evasion more than offense.
 Refused to lay a hand on me...
 So, since I can't talk to her right now...
 Maybe you can fill in some of the gaps for us.
 How is it you're a monster like us, but you're not made of the same, I guess magic?
 Is she the same?
 Is that what makes you and her so...?"
 The captain trailed off, referring to their capability.

 Jevil shook his head. "...We are both Darkners," he began to explain. "'Objects come to life'.
 Monsters yes, born from the Dark.
 Once, I believed that the Card Kingdom, my home, was a real place.
 Alas!
 I am but one in a deck of cards.
 I only have life due to the whims of one spreading Darkness to the Light.
-I was locked up for this revelation!
+I was locked up in my freedom for this revelation!
 Told I was mad, mad!"

 "In my wish to break free of the game I was trapped in, I reached out and used my new knowledge, my new understanding of reality to switch places with a Lightner, one from the 'real' world of our universe.
 How was I to know that I would instead reach out to a whole other reality!"